-The platform was initially built as an oracle system that settles agreements made on a blockchain.
-However, Chainlink 2.0 has been developed, and it is now considered to be the original version.
-It’s a decentralized oracle network, acting as a robust abstraction layer, offering interfaces for smart contracts to extensive off-chain resources.
+However, Chainlink 2.0 is now considered to be the canonical version.
+It’s a decentralized oracle network, acting as a multifaceted abstraction layer and offering interfaces for smart contracts to extensive off-chain resources.
+Brief milestones in Chainlink’s history include:

-• 2017: Chainlink raised $32 million during its ICO, with 1billion LINK tokens in circulation.
+• 2017: Chainlink raised $32 million during its ICO, with 1 billion LINK tokens in circulation.

-• 2018: Chainlink acquired Town crier, an authenticated data feed for smart contracts.
+• 2018: Chainlink acquired Town Crier, an authenticated data feed for smart contracts.

 • 2019: Chainlink launched its platform on Ethereum’s mainnet.